BitcoinNova/woo-bitcoinnova/README.md

 ## Installation

-1. Install "Bitcoin nova WooCommerce Gateway" ZIP file in Wordpress just like any other plugin.
+1. Install "Bitcoin Nova WooCommerce Gateway" ZIP file in Wordpress just like any other plugin.
 2. Activate
 3. Configure it with your wallet RPC address, (username or password not requested), your Bitcoin nova address
 4. Profit